w3c/wot/proposals/privacy.md

 semantic annotations;
 affordances or types of affordances (for example, only properties, or only one specific property by name);
 links (identified by relation type);
-metadata (creation time, modification time, support, and version information), and data schemas.
+metadata (creation time, modification time, support, and version information);
+data schemas;
+and URI templates.

 ### TDs MUST be protected by encryption when at rest.
 TDs must be stored in an encrypted data store, and access to this store should be limited to authorized users.